rjhancock/megamek-games/install.md

 These are basic instructions for getting a dedicated server up and running using a hosting provider.
 Does NOT require adjusting your own router or firewall settings.
-These are at a basic to intermediate level. **Familiarity with SSH and the shell are imparitive!
+These are at a basic to intermediate level. **Familiarity with SSH and the shell are imperative!
 Do *NOT* use a web based console for this tutorial.**

 I'll be using DigitalOcean as a basis for this.
 They have a large collection